Reduce coupling between plugins and the "plugins/" directory

 Current Redmine disables asset pipeline.

-#3 Updated by Jean-Baptiste Barth about 6 years ago
+#3 Updated by Jean-Baptiste Barth over 9 years ago

 Actually that's one problem in Redmine plugins, but I have a few dozen others I could talk about.
 Re-enabling the asset pipeline can be done today in a standard Redmine plugin but it's a bit hacky and rough around the edges (see this plugin for a proof-of-concept).
 I'll write about plugin concerns and some proposals in a blog post soon.